piku235/JungiThemeBundle/Resources/doc/php-theme-mapping.md

 $locator | Symfony\Component\HttpKernel\Config\FileLocator
 $tagFactory | Jungi\Bundle\ThemeBundle\Tag\Factory\TagFactory

-As you see to add your theme instance you'll use the `$manager` variable and the method `addTheme`.
-You can add as many theme objects as you want.
+As you see to add your theme instance you'll use the method `addTheme` of the `$manager` variable.
+You can add as many theme instances as you want.
 Thanks to the `$locator` you can use paths to a bundle.
 The `$tagFactory` allows you to create tags only by passing tag name and arguments for this tag.
-The simplest theme implementation which you can use is the `Theme` class which is described in the [**Theme Overview**](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/themes-overview.md) chapter.
+The simplest theme implementation which you can use is the `Jungi\Bundle\ThemeBundle\Core\Theme` class which is described in the [**Theme Overview**](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/themes-overview.md) chapter.

 Final
 -----

-Now if you have properly created your theme mapping file you can finally load it to the theme manager.
+Now if you have properly created your theme mapping file you can finally load it.

 [Go to the final step](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/loading-theme-mappings.md)